Braulo/multisignature-wallet/README.md

 This repository contains a simple fully tested n of m\* MultiSigWallet contract that can be used with ERC20, ERC721 and Ether tokens.

+TODO: Might develop a frontend interface in the future ;)

 - not all signers have to approve a transaction only until the 'required' amount is reached

 ### Development